 Multiple Disabilities Clinic - Provides team evaluations and consultations for children, adolescents, and young adults who have multiple needs (including intellectual disability, cerebral palsy, epilepsy, sensory challenges) with a primary focus on working with individuals and families to develop recommendations and plans for addressing identified concerns and needs.
 In addition to center-based evaluations, individual team members may make home, school, and other community visits to address specific questions, such as classroom programming, enhancement of the individual education plan, accessibility, and strategies for ensuring meaningful inclusion in all settings.

 Neurology Clinic/Rett Syndrome Research Program - The UAB Neurology Clinic for Rett Syndrome in the UAB Sparks-Civitan Clinics has been operational since 1992.
 The clinic provides comprehensive evaluations for children with or suspected of having Rett Syndrome.
 The clinic and its research activities are directed by Alan Percy, M.D., Director of Medical Research at the CIRC.
 Dr. Percy is an internationally recognized expert in the diagnosis and care of children with Rett Syndrome.
-The clinic has access to a full range of health professionals available within the Sparks Clinics and The Children's Hospital of Alabama and participates in the multi-site Rare Diseases Clinical Research Center program.
+The clinic has access to a full range of health professionals available within the Sparks Clinics and Children's of Alabama and participates in the multi-site Rare Diseases Clinical Research Center program.
 In addition, the neurology clinic includes a Behavioral Genetics clinic to provide comprehensive evaluations for individuals with Williams, Angelman, and Prader-Willi syndromes.
 Also, the neurology clinic is available to Sparks clinicians as a referral source for consultations.

 Occupational Therapy Clinic - Sparks Clinics provides occupational therapy evaluations for children with physical, cognitive, adaptive, and social-emotional challenges.
 The goal of occupational therapy is for children to achieve their maximum potential for optimal participation in their occupations, which include self-care (dressing, feeding, bathing, etc), play, school participation, interaction with peers, etc. The occupational therapy evaluation may consist of structured testing, informal observation and/or a caregiver interview.
 Based on information gathered during the occupational therapy evaluation, occupational therapists develop interventions to facilitate optimal performance in childhood occupations.

 Pediatric Communication Clinic (PCC) - Focuses on the comprehensive interdisciplinary assessment of specific speech/language concerns, hearing issues, and related psychosocial and service needs.
 Individuals seen through this clinic may have a range of speech/language and hearing disorders, including receptive and/or expressive language impairments, pragmatic language disorders, articulation and phonological disorders, sensorineural hearing impairments, and conductive hearing impairments (that may/may not be associated with various middle ear dysfunctions).
 The primary PCC team includes pediatric speech/language pathologists, pediatric audiologists, and pediatric social workers.
-At times, there are other diagnostic concerns which impact communication abilities (including those associated with Autism Spectrum Disorder, developmental delay, mental retardation, cerebral palsy, hearing loss, etc.).
+At times, there are other diagnostic concerns which impact communication abilities (including those associated with Autism Spectrum Disorder, developmental delay, intellectual disability, cerebral palsy, hearing loss, etc.).
 Depending on the needs of the individual and the family, other professionals may be involved in the team process, such as an educator, occupational therapist, registered dietician, clinical psychologist, etc. During the assessment process, families receive information about their child's strengths and needs, as well as available intervention and resources.

 Social Skills Groups: Groups focusing on specific content areas will be conducted on a revolving basis, with the topics of the groups varying according to the age/developmental level of group participants and the identified needs of the individuals.
 The PEERS curriculum, which was developed at UCLA and has been supported as an evidence-based intervention, will be offered beginning Fall 2010.